Hxro (HXRO) Price Hits $0.19 on Exchanges

-Hxro (CURRENCY:HXRO) traded 0.4% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on January 24th.
-Hxro has a total market capitalization of $34.53 million and $184,146.00 worth of Hxro was traded on exchanges in the last day.
-One Hxro coin can currently be purchased for approximately $0.19 or 0.00000605 BTC on major exchanges.
-Over the last week, Hxro has traded 4% higher against the U.S. dollar.
+Hxro (CURRENCY:HXRO) traded down 0% against the US dollar during the 24 hour period ending at 11:00 AM Eastern on January 31st.
+Hxro has a total market capitalization of $37.55 million and $201,874.00 worth of Hxro was traded on exchanges in the last day.
+One Hxro coin can currently be bought for approximately $0.19 or 0.00000588 BTC on exchanges.
+Over the last week, Hxro has traded 1.2% higher against the US dollar.

 Hxro Coin Profile